Northeastern-Electric-Racing/Calypso/README.md

 # Calypso
 Custom CAN decoder to translate CAN messages to MQTT protobuf encoded packets with low latency and a YAML configuration structure.

+Usage: run `-h` to see the full usage options and defaults.

 ### Develop setup
 #### Go to Settings in VSCode